PrestonDragon989/Ransomware_Factory/README.md

 ```
 The `#f0e6e6` is the background color, and the last thing `#281e1e` is the text color.
 You can replace these to change the colors, but they have to be in hex codes.
 This will change most of the colors in the factory.
 > [!IMPORTANT]
-> Make sure to put the new hex codes inbetween the ' ', so it works properly!
+> Make sure to put the new hex codes **inbetween** the ' ', so it works properly!

+## Have Fun!
+I made this as a project to learn my python, and to have fun!
+I hope you enjoy the product!
+It may receive updates in the future, it may not.
+If this repo gets a ton of traiffic, it most likely will.
+If you like it, and want to add to it (or make it worse), feel free to clone it or make a pull request!
+Have fun, and don't do anything illegal! :)